smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2017/January 2017.md

 ## Highlight

-* Results viewer improving through testing; R integration fully complete.
+* Data.loader and tilemaker integration on Postgres, SQL Server: tilemaker only.

 ## January Summary